Home > Rule Types for Proactive Chat

 Will execute if the visitor’s IP address is located in the chosen city.
 For example, a request from the city of Mountain View might have the header value “mountain view”.

 Will execute if the user’s browser settings match the selected language.
-Remember, this refers to what the user has set up in their browser and it does not guarantee that the visitor will understand this language, or that they don’t speak a language because it’s not set up in their browser.
+To further clarify If there’s more than one language listed or set for a visitors browser setting then they’re listed by preference.
+So, if the “preferred” proactive option is selected for this rule configuration SnapEngage will only match on the first language.
+If the “accepted” option is selected SnapEngage will match on any of the languages listed for a visitors browser settings.
+Remember, this all refers to what the user has set up for their browser settings and it does not guarantee that the visitor will understand this language, or that they do or don’t speak a language because it’s based on how they set up in their browser.
 For example:

 Will execute only in a chosen time span (and on certain days).
 For example:

 Will execute if visitor is (or is not) a first time visitor of your website.
 This is information based on cookies saved in the specific computer and the specific browser this visitor is currently using.
 This is not a guarantee that this person hasn’t been a visitor before.

 Will evaluate whether the visitor has chatted before with one of your agents.
 This is information based on cookies saved in the specific computer and the specific browser this visitor is currently using.
 This is not a guarantee that this person has a chat history with your agents.

 Evaluates how many pages a visitor has seen on your website.
 This is information based on cookies saved in the specific computer and the specific browser this visitor is currently using.
 This is not 100% reliable data and this should be taken into consideration when creating rules.